Skipton Castle Woods

 Children's activities

-Embark on the world’s largest treasure hunt with geocaching, play the Skipton Castle woodland board game or watch out for bats on the exciting bat trail.
+Skipton Castle Woods is a wild playground, and the perfect place for kids to get closer to nature with activities such as the Skipton Castle woodland board game.
 However your little ones choose to explore the woods, they are sure to have a fantastic time.

 Our top three things to try